-Fixing Facebook and Defending Democracy
+Fixing Facebook Is Easy, If Congress Decides They Want To

 Note that this law requires the company to side with the person claiming copyright against their customers.
 We could have gone the same route as Canada, where the intermediary is required to pass on the notice to the person who posted the allegedly infringing material, but instead the U.S. law makes the intermediary directly liable for infringement.

 Furthermore, the potential penalties vastly exceed the actual damage.
 Streaming services like Spotify pay around 0.5 cents per play.
-Suppose a website allowed a twenty or thirty year old song to be posted for a few months on their site.
-If this song was downloaded 1000 times, the actual loss to the copyright holder would $5.
+Suppose a website allowed a 20 or 30 year old song to be posted for a few months on their site.
+If this song was downloaded 1,000 times, the actual loss to the copyright holder would be $5.

 No one would have a big fight over $5, but the law allows for “statutory damages” which can run into the hundreds or even thousands of dollars.
 Furthermore, the copyright holder can also force the intermediary to pay attorney’s fees, which can easily be many thousands of dollars for even a simple case.